abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 All these sets express relationships which are more vague than the simple sum, and therefore given such a set, there would exist a unique function that would distinguish it from the true sum.
 The only difference is that, unlike the functions that define products, this time this function goes _from the sum_ to the impostor.

 ![Coproduct, external diagram](../02_category/coproduct_morphisms.svg)

+The definition is exactly the same as that of the product, except the arrows are reversed.

 # Interlude: Categorical Duality